malcolmkiano/quiz-against-humanity/README.md

 ## Contribute
 Have any cool questions you'd like to see on this quiz?
-Feel free to open up a pull request and add your questions into the `data.js` file in `/src/Modules`, and I'll review and get them merged ASAP! 🤩<br />
+Feel free to open up a pull request and add your questions into the `data.json` file in `/src`, and I'll review and get them put in ASAP! 🤩<br />

 -----------------------